node-apn/node-apn/doc/apn.markdown

 `function (error) { }`

+Emitted when an error occurs initialising the module.
+Usually caused by failing to load the certificates.

+### Event: 'feedbackError'

+`function (error) { }`

-Emitted when an error occurs establishing a connection the feedback servers.
+Emitted when an error occurs receiving or processing the feedback and in the case of a socket error occurring.
+These errors are usually informational and node-apn will automatically recover.

 ### Event: 'feedback'